+It’s minding all the usual routines.
 Choose to eat more fruits and veggies.
 Drink sufficient water.
 Workout a bit.
 Walk more.
-Climb the stairs whenever you have the chance (hate it, but no choice because my office is at the 3rd floor).
+Climb up the stairs whenever you have the chance (hate it, but I’ve no choice because my office is at the 3rd floor).
 Better still, run up the stairs!
 Pusing-pusing shopping malls (minus extravagant purchases), if you have to.
-Offer to take care of someone’s exuberant toddler at the playground and you’ll be running in no time.
+Offer to take care of someone’s exuberant toddler at the playground and you’ll be running and sweating in no time.

 Being unhealthy makes it harder on our family and also interferes with the performance of our duties at home and at work.
 So, choose health!

 Speaking of workout, here’s an easy workout video that I’d like to share.
 I do this when I want to ensure that I can fit into my baju kurung moden.
 I’ve got a dinner function last night and I started this workout last Sunday.
 It’s only 7 minutes of intense workout, 7 days straight.
 Best done in the morning, before breakfast.
 No equipment necessary except for an exercise mat.
 And I fit into my clothes nicely despite eating as usual.